-- (1) Where a member identifies a conflict of interest, that member must: - (2) disclose it to their supervisor or inspector/manager; and - (3) discuss how it will be managed with their supervisor or inspector/manager. - (4) Matters reported to a supervisor must be reported to the inspector/manager by the member, the supervisor or jointly. - (5) Members who identify a conflict of interest, or their supervisor, must report it as an 'Information Only' Report in IAPro[TM] BlueTeam[TM] (accessible through the intranet 'Applications' page).
-The 'Information Only' Report is to be directed to their supervisor or to their inspector/manager.
-Supervisors are to forward the 'Information Only' Report to their inspector/manager. - (6) In any instance in which a member feels that the supervisor or inspector/manager has a conflict of interest, the 'Information Only' Report can be directed to the relevant Commander or to a member of Professional Standards. - (7) Once a member has reported a conflict of interest there is a shared responsibility between the member, their supervisor and inspector/manager to manage the conflict of interest if it is determined that it requires ongoing management. - (8) The member's inspector/manager will work in collaboration with the member to implement, if required, an appropriate Conflict of Interest Management Plan (CMP).
+- (1) Where a member identifies a conflict of interest, that member must: - (a) disclose it to their supervisor or Inspector/Manager; and - (b) discuss how it will be managed with their supervisor or Inspector/Manager. - (2) Matters reported to a supervisor must be reported to the Inspector/Manager by the member, the supervisor or jointly. - (3) Members who identify a conflict of interest, or their supervisor, must report it as a Conflict of Interest Report in BlueTeamTM or IAProTM (accessible through the intranet 'Applications' page).
+The 'Information Only' Report is to be directed to their supervisor or to their Inspector/Manager.
+Supervisors are to forward the 'Information Only' Report to their Inspector/Manager. - (4) In any instance in which a member feels that the supervisor or Inspector/Manager has a conflict of interest, the 'Information Only' Report can be directed to the relevant Commander or to a member of Professional Standards. - (5) Once a member has reported a conflict of interest there is a shared responsibility between the member, their supervisor and Inspector/Manager to manage the conflict of interest if it is determined that it requires ongoing management. - (6) The member's Inspector/Manager will work in collaboration with the member to implement, if required, an appropriate Conflict of Interest Management Plan (CMP).
 During this process the member is encouraged to offer suggestions on how the conflict of interest can be managed or mitigated.
-Once a CMP has been determined the member is required to abide by the CMP. - (9) Any grievance relating to a CMP will be resolved through the existing grievance process.
+Once a CMP has been determined the member is required to abide by the CMP. - (7) Any grievance relating to a CMP will be resolved through the existing grievance process.